riptano/astra-portal-getting-started/astraDBApplicationQuickstartPython/README.md

 # Overview
-In this guide, we'll explore connecting your app to Astra using Python.
+Learn how to connect your app to Astra using Python.

-**In this guide, we will learn how to**
+**In this guide, we'll learn how to**
 - Set up our Python development environment
 - Connect to Astra DB and execute a static query
 - Execute a query using a prepared statement